thoughtbot/guides/testing-rspec/README.md

 - Don't test private methods.
 - Test background jobs with a [`Delayed::Job` matcher].
 - Use [stubs and spies] \(not mocks\) in isolated tests.
-- Use a single level of abstraction within scenarios.
+- Use a single level of abstraction within `it` examples.
 - Use an `it` example or test method for each execution path through the method.
 - Use [assertions about state] for incoming messages.
 - Use stubs and spies to assert you sent outgoing messages.